grrywlsn/plexify/README.md

 SPOTIFY_USERNAME=your_spotify_username_here
 ```

+> [!IMPORTANT]
-Each Spotify playlist will be synced to a new Plex playlist with the exact same name as the original.
+> Each Spotify playlist will be synced to a new Plex playlist with the exact same name as the original.
 If a playlist of the same name exists in Plex, it will update it to match the matched Spotify tracks - this **will remove other songs if they exist**.

 ## Results